BlackBerry Limited (BB) EPS growth this year is -616.70%: Get Prepared for Trading Lift Off

 Technical Analysis of BlackBerry Limited (BB)

-Going through the that latest performance of [BlackBerry Limited, BB].
-Its last 5-days volume of 226.48 million indicated improvement to the volume of 43.5 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 77.34% While, its Average True Range was 1.86.
+If we take a close look at the recent performances of BlackBerry Limited (NYSE: BB), its last 5-days Average volume was 268.48 million that shows progress from its year to date volume of 46.16 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 57.29% While, its Average True Range was 2.03.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Raw Stochastic average of BlackBerry Limited (BB) in the period of the previous 100 days is set at 39.91%, which indicates a major fall in contrast to 64.78% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 117.69% that was lower than 137.66% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of BlackBerry Limited (BB) in the period of the previous 100 days is set at 39.17%, which indicates a major fall in contrast to 62.81% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 144.75% that was higher than 132.56% volatility it exhibited in the past 100-days period.